Presbyterian Street Children's Ministry

 in Kigali, Rwanda

-The Presbyterian church in Rwanda created this transit center for reintegration of street children, “Centre Presbytérian d’Amour des Jeunes” (CPAJ), in 1998 as the church’s response to alleviating the immediate consequences of the genocide and war that left a multitude of orphaned children in the streets.
+The Presbyterian Church in Rwanda created this transit center for reintegration of street children, “Centre Presbytérian d’Amour des Jeunes” (CPAJ), in 1998 as the church’s response to alleviating the immediate consequences of the genocide and war that left a multitude of orphaned children in the streets.
 Children go on the streets now due to poverty, abuse, and family violence.
 Children remain at the center for only a year.
 After one year, they are reunited with families.
 Presently, of the children under CPAJ care who are in primary/elementary school, only 35 are residents and the rest are being helped while living with their families/foster parents.
 There are also over 100 children enrolled in boarding high schools across the country.
 In addition, over 75 students are being trained in sewing or hairdressing while others are doing internships or employed with local businesses.

 A multipurpose hall that serves as a chapel, a gathering place for various prayer groups and conferences, and a site for recreational activities such as dramas, movies and concerts has been completed and is changing this ministry’s trajectory.
 The center continues to assist children and families with education.
 It is always a joy to see them return to their families!